shsagir/play-area-sync/docs/install-craft-3-uni.md

 ## Get ready

 We assume you've already created an App and chose Craft CMS in the stack chooser.
 If not: You can do so in the [fortrabbit Dashboard](/dashboard).

+Using a SSH Key to authenticate is highly recommended.
+If you havn't stored your public key with your fortrabbit account yet, [do it now](/ssh-keys#toc-save-your-public-ssh-keys-with-your-fortrabbit-account).

 ### Root path

-If you created your App after 2018/02/01 the root path is already set to **web** for Craft Apps.
+If you created your App after 2018/02/02 the root path is already set to **web** for Craft Apps.
 Go to the Dashboard to verify the current settings and [modify the root path](/app#toc-root-path) of your App's domains if needed.

 <div markdown="1" data-user="known">
 [Change the root path for App: **{{app-name}}**](https://dashboard.fortrabbit.com/apps/{{app-name}}/rootpath)